noaa-iea/gcharts-extra/README.md

   - YAxisTitle: string data type.
 Name of y-axis title.
 Default value of "Y Axis Title".
   - YAxisTitle2: string data type.
 Name of second y-axis title.
 Default value of "Second Y Axis".
   - twoYAxes: boolean data type.
 Whether the figure has two y-axes.
 Default value of false.
   - SST: boolean data type.
 Whether the figure contains sea-surface temperature data (which have a unique data structure and need to be handled differently).
-Default value of false,.
+Default value of false.
   - YAxisZero: boolean data type.
 Whether the y-axis should begin at 0.
 Default value of false.

 Parameters for the Javascript function `createFKContent()`: